The VehicleSim Dynamics plugin allows CarSim and TruckSim customers to run their models in an Unreal environment.

 Mechanical Simulation Corporation is the world leader in the development and distribution of advanced software used to simulate vehicle behavior involving interactions between the 3D dynamic vehicle response, advanced controllers, driver controls, and 3D roads.
 Established in 1996, Mechanical Simulation provides car, truck and motorcycle simulation packages, training and ongoing support worldwide to more than 110 OEMs and Tier 1 suppliers, and over 200 universities and government research groups.
 We also provide the vehicle dynamics models used in more than 1400 driving simulators.
 The Ann Arbor, Michigan, headquarters coordinates with global sales agents who provide local distribution and tech support for our software.

-Watch our preview video for an overview of using the plug-in.
+Watch our YouTube videos for information on using the plug-in.

 To get CarSim or TruckSim please submit your information